Self Checkout and Self Service

 Guidelines for Defining Your Needs

-- Library self-checkout
+- Library self-checkout kiosk

-- Library self-return
+- Library self-return points

-Libraries have long embraced digitization while nurturing the importance of making knowledge available through personal guidance and consultancy, and when introducing or expanding library self-service options.
+Libraries have long embraced digitization while nurturing the importance of making knowledge available through personal guidance and consultancy and when introducing or expanding library self-service options.

 The Customer Journey